wirasatrian/aws-bootcamp-cruddur-2023/journal/week2.md

 **Telemetry** is the process of collecting and transmitting data from remote or inaccessible sources to monitoring and analysis.
 It encompasses instrumenting the system under observation and sending the data to a visualization tool.

 In this week :
-  - I learned instrument backend flask application, collecting and transmitting telemetry data using Open Telemetry (OTEL), then explore and observe traces within [Honeycomb](honeycomb.io)
+  - I learned instrument backend flask application, collecting and transmitting telemetry data using Open Telemetry (OTEL), then explore and observe traces within [Honeycomb](honeycomb.io).
+I also create a custom span and add custom attribute on create message endpoint to record userid, message and time created then querying
   - I learned instrument backend flask application, collecting anda transmitting telemetry data using AWS-Xray daemon, then explore and observe traces within AWS X-Ray Console
   - I write a custom logger to send application log data to CloudWatch Log group
   - I trying error logging and monitoring using [Rollbar](rollbar.com)